51 Movies About Aliens You Need To Watch Now

 10 Cloverfield Lane

 Taking place in the J.J.
-Abrams led "Cloverfield" franchise of films, "10 Cloverfield Lane" sets itself apart by telling the story of an isolated kidnapping victim being held in an underground bunker by a fanatical doomsday prepper — although he may not be as delusional as one might've thought.
+Abrams-led "Cloverfield" franchise of films, "10 Cloverfield Lane" sets itself apart by telling the story of an isolated kidnapping victim (Mary Elizabeth Winstead) being held in an underground bunker by a fanatical doomsday prepper (John Goodman) — although he may not be as delusional as one might think.

-Howard is keeping Michelle and her friend Emmett locked in his bunker while claiming the air above is toxic.
-Understandably, Michelle believes that Howard is delusional and likely dangerous, so she plots an escape.
-While not everything is as Howard indicated above ground, one thing is for sure — scary alien space crafts are patrolling the land and unleashing vicious beasts fully intending to kill those on the ground.
-Follow-up film "The Cloverfield Paradox" will reveal exactly why the aliens have suddenly come to attack Earth, though "10 Cloverfield Lane" works just as well without that bit of information.
+Howard is keeping Michelle and a man named Emmett (John Gallagher Jr.) locked in his bunker while claiming the air above is toxic.
+Understandably, Michelle believes that Howard is insane and likely dangerous, so she plots an escape.
+While not everything above is like Howard indicated, one thing is for sure — scary alien spaceships are patrolling the land and unleashing vicious beasts intending to kill those on the ground.
+Follow-up film "The Cloverfield Paradox" reveals why the aliens have suddenly come to attack Earth, though "10 Cloverfield Lane" works just as well without that bit of information.

 Annihilation

 The film covers a lot of ground including regret, guilt, and depression.
-Graphic sequences and scenery are also depicted as the crew of the expedition encounter frightening mutated animals such as alligators affected by the alien influence.
-"Annihilation" at times fits firmly in the horror genre, while other moments lend themselves to psychological thriller themes.
-Regardless, it is most definitely a sci-fi film with alien life at the heart of its narrative and is a unique experience that one must witness to fully appreciate.
+Graphic sequences and scenery are also depicted as the crew of the expedition encounter frightening mutated animals like bears and alligators that are affected by the alien influence.
+"Annihilation" at times fits firmly in the horror genre, while at other moments lends itself to psychological thriller themes.
+Regardless, it is most definitely a sci-fi film, with alien life at the heart of its narrative, as well as a unique experience that one must witness to fully appreciate.

 Galaxy Quest